zozz-26/DevelopersHub-DataScienceAndAnalytics-Internship-ZoyaAamir/Task-1-Iris-EDA/README.md

-# DevelopersHub Data Science & Analytics Internship
-**Intern:** Zoya Aamir

----

-## Task 1: Iris Dataset - Exploratory Data Analysis
+# Task 1: Iris Dataset - Exploratory Data Analysis

 ### Objective
 Understand how to read, summarize, and visualize a dataset.